 Patients & Organizations

-Data gathered in Phases 2 and 3 will allow researchers to design the world-first patient impact measurement tool - or questionnaire - that will then be distributed worldwide in Phase 4.
+Data gathered in Phases 2 and 3 will allow researchers to design the world-first patient impact measurement tool - or questionnaire - that will then be tested in Phase 4 and the tool will be used to gather global patient impact data in Phase 5.

-The data gathered using this new measurement tool in late 2021 will validate patients’ needs for improved care, and hopefully lead to better treatment options.
+Phase 5 - The GRIDD Study will be launched in June 2023 - we will need your help to reach our target of participation from 10,000 dermatology patients in the study.
+The data gathered using this new measurement tool will validate patients’ needs for improved care, and hopefully lead to better treatment options.

 To learn more about the five phases of GRIDD click here.